zongmianli/Parkour-dataset/README.md

-# Parkour dataset
+# The LAAS Parkour dataset

-The *Parkour dataset* contains 28 RGB videos capturing human subjects performing four typical parkour techniques: *safety-vault*, *kong vault*, *pull-up* and *muscle-up*.
+The *LAAS Parkour dataset* contains 28 RGB videos capturing human subjects performing four typical parkour techniques: *safety-vault*, *kong vault*, *pull-up* and *muscle-up*.
 These are highly dynamic motions with rich contact interactions with the environment.

 The dataset is provided with the *ground truth 3D positions* of 16 pre-defined human joints, the *contact states* of the human subjects' hand and foot joints together with the *contact forces* exerted by the environment.

+This dataset is based on the [LAAS Parkour MoCap database](https://gepettoweb.laas.fr/parkour/) which is originally created for biomechanics research.
+We have extracted the most relevant videos from LAAS Parkour MoCap database and provided additional script to process it.
-Note that this dataset is created on top of the [LAAS Parkour database](https://gepettoweb.laas.fr/parkour/) which is originally created for biomechanics research.
-The database is a set of raw sequence data captured with a Vicon motion capture (MoCap) system and force sensors.
+The database is composed of a set of raw sequence data captured with a Vicon MoCap system and force sensors.

 ## Quick setup